mathewgomas-alfred/mathewgomas.io/KritaFAQ.rst

 Can I get Krita for iPad? for Android?
 --------------------------------------

-Not for iOS or iPadOD at this point in time.
+Not for iOS or iPadOS at this point in time.
 Android is being worked on, but it will not have a phone or tablet, but the same desktop ui as always.

 Who translates Krita
 --------------------